Report No. 26, 58th Parliament - Electoral Laws (Restoring Electoral Fairness) Amendment Bill 2025

 Further information

-Further information including written briefings, correspondence, response to submissions, transcripts and answers to questions taken on notice will be available under the ‘Related Publications’ tab in due course.
+Further information including written briefings, correspondence, response to submissions, transcripts and answers to questions taken on notice is available under the ‘Related Publications’ tab.

 Timeline